Lafayette in Costa Rica Fall 2014

 After preregistering through the link above, you will be notified about next steps and you will be scheduled for a language placement test with Universidad Veritas’ instructors.

 Lafayette is proud to offer a faculty-led study abroad program in the fall based at Universidad Veritas in San José, Costa Rica.
-For students interested in fields such as environmental studies, Latin American studies, international relations, international business, and film and media studies, this program will be an exciting opportunity to enhance their Lafayette education.
+For students interested in fields such as Spanish language and literature, environmental studies, Latin American studies, international relations, international business, and film and media studies, this program will be an exciting opportunity to enhance their Lafayette education.

-All students will take an immersion course in Spanish, matched to their level of competence, as well as the Cross-cultural Psychology course, in which they will learn how cultures affect individual personality, thoughts, values, behaviors, and social interactions.
-Rounding out students’ schedules will be two other courses from a wide range of topics, including environmental sciences, art & humanities, business & economics, health & human development, history, politics, and international relations.
+All students will take an immersion course in Spanish, matched to their level of competence, as well as another core course taught by the Lafayette resident director (for Fall 2014, the resident director will be Prof. Fluney Hutchinson of the Economics Department).
+Rounding out students’ schedules will be two other courses from a wide range of topics, including Spanish language and literature, environmental sciences, art & humanities, business & economics, health & human development, history, politics, and international relations.
 Many of these courses have field trips and guest speakers, so students will be able to experience the application of the content.